bananajoe182/leaf-classifier/README.md

 # leaf-classifier
-A Real-Time Leaf Classifier using Tensorflow
+A Real-time Leaf Classifier using Tensorflow